 We started hiking out at 11:50 am and walked about 2 hours on the flat ground before reaching that incline at the end.
 We flew by all the other hikers on the ground simply because we didn’t have our heavy packs… best decision ever!
 The last mile was super slow and more of a struggle for the beginners of our group.
 We went slow and took our time and got back to the car at 2:30 pm.
 Our packs were up there waiting for us too!

 I’m sooo proud my little group did so well! 🙂

 **Keep in mind this hiking pace is that of beginners and picture takers and not my usual speedy self, but it was still a good, comfortable pace.

-*revised: Please note – this trip report was my first time at Havasupai for just one quick night, but I’d recommend at least TWO nights if possible.
+*revised: Please note – this trip report was my first time at Havasupai for just one quick night; all permits now require three nights.
 I went back again early June 2017 and the weather was hot (90s in day).
-If you hike 3 days/ 2 nights in the summer, I’d recommend starting the hike out early before sunrise to beat the heat if you’re trekking up and out with your pack at the end.
+If you hike 3 days/ 2 nights in the summer, I’d recommend starting the hike out early before sunrise to beat the heat if you’re trekking up and out with your pack on the last day.
 Although the canyon is mostly shaded in the mornings… it still heats up.

 I’d recommend Day 1 – sunrise down to camp and head back to Navajo and Havasu Falls to enjoy the afternoon.

 Day 2 – explore Mooney Falls, Beaver Falls, and if you have it in you go to the confluence